scientific-python/spatch/README.md

 Unfortunately, providing code for a host of such types isn't easy and the original library authors usually have neither the bandwidth nor expertise to do it.
-Additionally, such layers would have to optional components of the library.
+Additionally, such layers would have to be optional components of the library.

 `spatch` allows for a solution to this dilemma by allowing a third party